 - Deploying to specific machines

 - Trusting an application with a credential

 Charms can be created that support more than one release of a given operating system distro, such as the multiple Ubuntu releases shown below.
 It is not possible to create a charm to support multiple distros, such as one charm for both Ubuntu and CentOS.
 Supported series are added to the charm metadata like this:

-name: mycharm summary: "Great software" description: It works maintainer: Some One <email@example.com> categories: - databases series: - trusty - xenial provides: db: interface: pgsql requires: syslog: interface: syslog
+name: mycharm summary: "Great software" description: It works maintainer: Some One <email@example.com> categories: - databases series: - focal - xenial provides: db: interface: pgsql requires: syslog: interface: syslog optional: true

 The default series for the charm is the first one listed.
 So, in this example, to deploy